trytouca/trytouca/sdk/cpp/Readme.md

 * Decoupling our test input from our test logic, can help us manage our long list of inputs without modifying the test logic.
-Managing that list on a remote server accessible to all members of our team, can help us add notes to each test case, explain why there are needed and track how their performance changes over time.
+Managing that list on a remote server accessible to all members of our team, can help us add notes to each test case, explain why they are needed and track how their performance changes over time.
 * Submitting our test results to a remote server, instead of storing them in files, can help us avoid the mundane tasks of managing and processing of